User engagement top tips

 Be consistent, but not uniform in how you engage with users of your statistics.
 Different forms of engagement are likely to be needed to reach different audiences and to understand their different needs.

-Take the user needs which you have discovered and use these insights to tailor the content and format of your statistical products, so they target the different audiences.
-The Office for National Statistics’ user personas are a helpful guide to different audience types and the Government Digital Service Standard provides a useful framework for ensuring our work is underpinned by user needs.
+Use what you have discovered about your users to tailor the content and format of your statistical products so they target the different audiences.
+The Office for National Statistics’ user personas are a helpful guide to different audience types and the Government Digital Service Standard provides a useful framework for ensuring our work is supported by user needs.

 • build a mailing list

-• actively seek feedback from your users – make it easy for them to engage with you
+• ask for feedback from your users to make it easy for them to engage with you

-• make use of online user forums like StatsUserNet (an interactive website for communication between users and producers of statistics)
+• join online user forums like StatsUserNet to connect with users and producers

 Adopt a ‘you said, we did’ approach.
-This means seeking feedback at regular intervals and ensuring that the user knows their feedback is welcomed and valued.
-Report back on the impact of their contribution.
+This means seeking feedback at regular intervals and ensuring the user knows their feedback is welcomed and valued.
+Report back on what has been done as a result of their contribution.

-Recognise and build on the engagement that you’re already doing.
+Recognise and build on the engagement you’re already doing.
 Regular calls, emails, newsletters, and webinars are all forms of engagement.
-Consider how you can do more to get the most value out of these.
+Consider how to get the most value out of these for both your organisation and users.

 8. Be realistic